jukkapajarinen/AndroidGameCollection/README.md

 # AndroidGameCollection
-Collection of all my Android-sdk games.
+Collection of all my Android-sdk games and my custom 2D game engine [AndroidGameLoop](./AndroidGameLoop).
 Please leave a :star: if you find these useful. :+1:
 I decided to make all of it open source and to publish them with MIT license.
+Some of games are also published to Google Play Store.
 Have fun! :smile:

 ## List of games